enqueuer-land/enqueuer/docs/README.md

 **script**
 Javascript code snippet executed when the event is triggered.
 Yeah, I mean it.
 See it [it](https://github.com/enqueuer-land/enqueuer/blob/master/examples/crypto-require.yml) by yourself.
-But be careful, with great power comes great responsibility.
+Be careful, with great power comes great responsibility.

 **store**
 Data to be persisted across requisitions.